paulmasson/sagemath-docs/README.md

 * digamma function does not evaluate exactly at origin

-* Struve series expansions need work
+* Struve series expansions need work.
+Also 'division by zero' in SageMath `series`.